iPhone “Control Center”: How to Use

 One of the handiest features on your iPhone: Control Center.
 It does just what it says on the tin, helping you to gain control over all sorts of toggles, hardware and software features on your phone.
 This is a guide on how to make the most of of your iPhone Control Center and discover the hidden gems within.

-Apple took their time to work out an aesthetically pleasing and functional interface and introduced it back in iOS 7, similar to what had been available on Android or jailbroken iPhones before they released it.
+Apple took their time to work out an aesthetically pleasing and functional interface similar to what had been available on Android or jailbroken iPhones before.
 We think that they did a marvelous job in putting a lot of functionality into a relatively tiny space.
 Since then, it has been steadily evolving and there have been a few design tweaks to make details even easier to see.

 This is the “Control Center”

 Opening the Control Center on an iPhone is intuitive and easy to do: Swipe up from the bottom edge of the screen.
 This works from within an app or when looking at your Lock Screen and Home Screen.
 If you are currently within a fullscreen app, it might take a few tries to get the little grabber to appear, then pull the grabber upwards to access the interface.

 The minimalistic overlay displays neatly ordered functions that govern most of the usage aspects of your iPhone.
 Take the topmost row of toggle buttons, for instance.
 You can switch on (or off) the Airplane mode from here, toggle WiFi, Bluetooth, Do Not Disturb and lock down the automatic screen rotation of your device.
 The latter feature is extremely practical when reading an iBook while laying on your side, it will keep the screen from going crazy and improve your reading experience.